WAGM-TV: News operation

 WAGM's NewsSource 8 broadcasts have routinely ranked as the highest-rated local newscasts in the United States based on Nielsen market share.
 The station serves a large area but its primary market is Aroostook County which is about the size of Connecticut and Rhode Island combined.
 Given the station's transmitter location in close proximity to Canada, it also covers news and weather in Western New Brunswick.

 The small market nature of WAGM tends to result in a high employee turnover rate with most personalities staying at the station for only a year or two before moving on to a larger market.
 Nevertheless, a few personnel remained with WAGM for more than a few years such as former assistant news director and sports director Rene Cloukey.
 Cloukey retired from the station in November 2024, after 40 years of covering Aroostook County sports.
 Another long-lasting employee no longer with the station is station manager and news director Jon Gulliver who recently came back to the station on a part-time basis helping with sports as well as former News Director Sue Bernard.
 Former chief meteorologist Ted Shapiro had been with WAGM since being ousted from Bangor's WVII when that station axed its weather department and outsourced forecasting segments to AccuWeather in State College, Pennsylvania.
 Ironically, WAGM used some of that company's CinemaLive weather graphics system in its own forecast segments, until it switched to The Weather Company's MAX Graphics software in 2016.
 Shapiro left WAGM in 2021.

 With the September 12, 2006, launch of Fox on its main channel came a new prime time weeknight newscast known as NewsSource 8 at 10.
 This program closely mirrors local news seen on the CBS channel.
 On April 11, 2009, due to a decrease in sponsorship, increased preemptions from network sports coverage, and financial reasons, WAGM stopped airing a Saturday night newscast at 6.
 In late-September 2010, NewsSource 8: The Saturday Edition was brought back to air on the Fox channel with occasional airings on the CBS channel if preempted.
 In addition, the prime time newscast at 10 was expanded to Saturday nights at that point in time.
 With the launch of Fox College Footballs prime time games in 2012, the Saturday newscast was discontinued.

 On August 23, 2010, WAGM renovated its news and weather set but kept the same music theme and graphics package.
 Unlike most CBS affiliates, WAGM does not air a newscast weeknights at 5.
 When the Fox channel first launched, it replayed the morning broadcast originally at 8 a.m.
 This was eventually moved to 9 a.m. and then dropped altogether at some point.

 In November 2024, Gray Media eliminated the station's locally produced weekday morning newscast, in favor of simulcasting the morning newscast from WABI in Bangor.
-The other newscasts on WAGM will remain produced in Presque Isle.
+The other newscasts on WAGM would remain produced in Presque Isle.